Ford Mustang Mach-E: 2023 models and charging standards change

+2024–present models

-In 2024 Ford Dropped the California Route One model from the Mach E lineup and added the Rally model above the GT model.
+In 2024 Ford dropped the California Route One model from the Mach-E lineup and added the Rally model above the GT model.
 In 2025 Ford also began offering the Sport Appearance Package on the Premium trim level which gave the Premium trim level the front grille and bumper design that was previously only available on the GT model.